Stillpoint-Software/hyperbee.json/README.md

 # Hyperbee.Json

 `Hyperbee.Json` is a high-performance JSONPath parser for .NET, supporting both `JsonElement` and `JsonNode`.
-The library is designed to be extensible, allowing support for other JSON document types.
+The library is designed to be quick and extensible, allowing support for other JSON document types.

 ## Features

+- **High Performance:** Optimized for performance and efficiency.
 - **Supports:** `JsonElement` and `JsonNode`.
 - **Extensible:** Easily extended to support additional JSON document types.
-- **High Performance:** Optimized for performance and efficiency.
-- **Enumerable Results:** Returns an `IEnumerable` for convenient and flexible result handling.
+- **`IEnumerable` Results:** Deferred execution queries with `IEnumerable`.
 - **Compliant:** Adheres to the JSONPath Specification [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).

 ## JSONPath Consensus